autobrr/autobrr.com/docs/filters/actions.md

 ### Watch dir

 For torrent clients not yet supported this is the next best thing.
-Useful if you want to use rTorrent, Transmission etc
+Useful if you want to use some other client like rTorrent etc

 Takes a path to a writeable folder.